+'''

 a=<attribute> : <value> a=rtpmap:<format> telephone-event/8000 a=fmtp:<format> <format specific parameters> a=fmtp:<format> 0-15,32-35

+'''

-Send: This field MAY be used to indicate the named events for 2100Hz Answer tones (ANS, /ANS, ANSam, and /ANSam) that a receiver can handle.
+Send: This field MAY be used to indicate the named events for 2100Hz Answer tones (ANS, /ANS, data events is optional.

+ANSam, and /ANSam) that a receiver can handle.
 If an implementation chooses use of RFC 2833 for voiceband data answer events it MUST be able to receive all four events, 32 through 35, in addition to the mandatory DTMF events 0 through 15.
-Support of other voiceband data events is optional.
-Receive: An offerer and answerer MAY interpret events 32 through 35 in an answer and offer, respectively, in order to determine whether echo canceller tone disabling is to operate via audio tones or RFC 2833 telephone events.
+Support of other voiceband respectively, in order to determine whether echo canceller tone disabling is to operate via audio tones or RFC 2833 telephone events.